thruthesky/fireflutter/README.md

 ```

 The `UserService.instance.user` or `UserService.instance.docuemntChanges` may be null when the user document is being loaded on app boot.
 So, the better way to get the user's document for sure is to use `UserService.instance.get`

+You cannot use `my` until the UserService is initialized and `UserService.instance.user` is available.
+Or you will see `null check operator used on a null value.`

 ## ChatService